priyansh00soni/Nexus/README.md

 Being upfront about the gaps is part of the engineering, not a weakness in it:

 - **No Outbox pattern yet.** A worker sends the email, then updates the notification's status to `COMPLETED` in a separate DB write.
 If the worker crashes in that exact gap, the notification was delivered but its status stays `PROCESSING` forever.
 The correct fix is the Outbox pattern  making the send confirmation and the DB write part of one atomic transaction.
 Documented, not yet implemented.
-- **No DLQ retry endpoint.** Failed jobs land in BullMQ's failed set and are viewable via `GET /api/v1/monitoring/dlq`, but replaying them currently means reaching into Redis/BullMQ directly   there's no one-click "retry" admin action yet.
-- **Rate limit ceiling is currently global, not per-tenant.** The sliding window works correctly per tenant key, but every tenant shares the same configured ceiling today; per-tenant limits are on the roadmap.

 ---

 ## Local Setup